ELeeAstro/mini_chem/README.md

 This behavior is also seen in the [FRECKLL](https://ui.adsabs.harvard.edu/abs/2022arXiv220911203A/abstract) kinetic code, which uses a 'distillation' technique to reduce the condition number.
 Naive summation typically produces the wrong answer, showing the importance of considering more accurate summation methods.

-All source code has been tested with the gcc (gfortran) and intel (ifx) compilers.
-Other compilers are under testing.
+All source code has been tested with the gcc (gfortran), other compilers are under testing.

 ## mini_chem.nml